 This third session is very hands-on and is structured so that all participants will leave with actionable plans for developing localization policies (or asking for them!) suitable to their role within the organization.
 Topics will include everything from gaining buy-in to determining which types of automation will be necessary to scale your efforts (as well as how to work with IT!).

 Each participant will have access to virtual office hours with Kristina (two 60-minute open door sessions, where no sign up is required, just come and get individual questions answered or work on a policy-specific problem that your organization faces – one after session 2 and the other after session 3).
-Office hours are on November 10 and 17.

 Who should take this course?